ryanaudiencepi/keepalived_template/README.md

 </pre>

 ## Keepalived Check
-Keepalived output logs to syslogs.
+Keepalived output logs to syslog.
 Run "tail -f /var/log/messages" on both servers.

 - When you start the service your master server should transit to Master State and your backup server should transit to Backup state.